Washington state unemployment agency faces widening legal fight over delayed payments

 And in 1988, Thurston County Superior Court permanently enjoined the ESD Commissioner, “[their] agents, employees, successors in office and all persons acting in concert or participation with any of them” from suspending unemployment benefits for individuals with ongoing claims “without adequate notice and an opportunity to be heard.”

-Federal and state law may allow ESD to briefly suspend benefits over questions of fraud or other eligibility concerns, says Justin Abbasi, an attorney with the Seattle-based Sheridan Law Group, which filed the June 5 case.
+Federal and state law may allow ESD to briefly suspend benefits over questions of fraud or other eligibility concerns, says Justin Abbasi, an attorney with the Seattle-based Sheridan Law Firm, which filed the June 5 case.

 But the laws also require prompt payment within about 7 to 10 days of suspension unless the ESD determines that an individual claimant is ineligible and then gives the claimant an opportunity to challenge that decision, he says.